EUGENE2333/My-Diary/README.md

 # My-Diary
+## Overview
 Diary, Notes and Journal App - an elegant and feature-rich mobile application developed using Kotlin, Jetpack Compose, and MVVM architecture.
 This app is designed to provide users with a seamless experience for managing their diary entries and notes, offering a range of functionalities to enhance productivity and personalization.
-Below, you'll find an overview of the app's
 ## Highlights
 - User-Friendly Authentication
 - Email-Based Login: A secure and hassle-free login system based on email addresses.